Sequential Membership Inference Attacks: SeMI Attacks for the Empirical Mean Mechanism

-Both errors depend on the batch size $n$ and the signal strength $(z^* - \mu)^2/\sigma^2$ indicating $z^*$'s membership but not on the insertion time $\tau$ or the number of batches $T$. \textit{This $\tau$-invariance follows from the isolation property}, i.e., the test operates on the recovered batch mean $\bar{X}_\tau$, which has the same distribution regardless of when the insertion occurred.
+Both errors depend on $n$ and the signal strength $m^*$ but neither on $\tau$ nor on $T$.
+This $\tau$-invariance follows from the isolation property: the test operates on the recovered batch mean $\bar{X}_\tau$, whose distribution does not depend on when insertion occurred.

-\textbf{Comparison with the Final Observation Test.} When only the final output $\hat{\mu}_T$ is observed, the test statistic has the same form, but with $n$ replaced by $nT$.
-We call this baseline the \emph{Final Observation} test.